AnimeKato/CaveBot/README.md

 ```cmd
 explorer
 ```
 And an explorer window should open in the bot's directory.
-If you are on Linux, run your file manager in the terminal and it will open in the bot's directory.
+If you are on Linux, run your file manager in the terminal and it should open in the bot's directory.
 Next, create a file called `config.json`, and open it in a text editor like Notepad or Mousepad, and paste in the following:
 ```json
 {"PREFIX": "bot-prefix", "TOKEN": "your-bot-token"}
 ```